Pandora (group)

-Pandora is a Mexican girl group formed by sisters Isabel and Mayte Lascuráin, along with their cousin Fernanda Meade.
-Established in 1981 under the name Trébol, the trio adopted the name Pandora after signing with EMI-Capitol Mexico in 1984.
-Regarded as "the most emblematic female trio in Spanish-language music" by the Latin Recording Academy, they have sold over 10 million records worldwide, making them one of the best-selling Latin music artists.
+Pandora is a Mexican girl group formed in Mexico City in 1981 by sisters Isabel and Mayte Lascuráin and their cousin Fernanda Meade.
+Originally named Trébol, the trio adopted the name Pandora after signing with EMI-Capitol México in 1984.
+Dubbed by the Latin Recording Academy as the "most iconic female trio in Spanish-language music", they have sold more than 10 million records worldwide, making them one of the best-selling Latin music acts.

-Pandora achieved commercial success throughout Hispanosphere, placing eleven singles on the top ten of the Billboard Hot Latin Songs chart.
-Their best-known hits include "¿Cómo Te Va Mi Amor?", "La Usurpadora"—recognized by Billboard as one of the best telenovela theme songs—and their Spanish-language version of Badfinger's "Without You", which reached number-one.
-The group has received two Grammy Award nominations, three Lo Nuestro Awards, and is set to be honored with the Latin Grammy Lifetime Achievement Award in 2025.
+The group achieved major commercial success in the Latin music, placing eleven singles in the top 10 of the Billboard Hot Latin Songs chart.
+Pandora's best-known hits include "¿Cómo Te Va Mi Amor?", the iconic title theme of the 1998 telenovela La Usurpadora, and their Spanish-language version of "Without You", which reached number-one.
+Their accolades include two Grammy nominations, three Lo Nuestro Awards, and the Latin Grammy Lifetime Achievement Award.

 Background

 During their school years, the Lascuráin sisters and some friends participated as a group in various music festivals, calling themselves "Las Jeans".
 Later, Fernanda Meade, their cousin, joined Isabel and Mayte to form a trio called "Trebol".
 Under this name they recorded an album for RCA Victor in 1981 entitled El día que me quieras (The Day That You Love Me).

 From 1981 to 1984 the group established itself doing backup vocals for artists such as Emmanuel and Pedro Vargas (who is the sisters' godfather), and backup vocals for the group Timbiriche.
 On 29 November 1984, the group signed a record deal with EMI and became Mexico's first all-female musical trio in thirty years.
 The artistic director of EMI Capitol Mexico, Luis Moyano, renamed the group "Pandora" after the first woman created on Earth in Greek mythology.

 In May 1989, Meade left the group to pursue a solo career and was replaced by Liliana Abaroa.
 Meade returned to the group in 1997 and has continued with them since.